josefadamcik/josefadamcik.cz/_posts/2020-02-25-let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.md

 ### Long term

-- Maybe another version with improved layout.
-So far I am not sure what I would like to change, so this is not going to happen soon.
-Maybe I could move the bottom row a tiny bit more into the center.
+- Another version with improved layout.
+I could move the bottom row a tiny bit more into the center.
+That would allow me to lower the two outer columns a have more aggressive stagger.
+I feel it might be more suited to my pinkie.
-- Some future version could have microcontroller directly on the PCB (I see Pro Micros as a temporary solution).
+- Some future version could have microcontroller directly on the PCB (I view Pro Micros as a temporary solution).
 - I might even use some other microcontroller.
-Maybe STM32F303xC which is used by [QMK Proton-C][qmkprotonc] and supported by QMK firmware.
+Maybe STM32F303xC which is used by [QMK Proton-C][qmkprotonc] and supported by QMK firmware (even though split support is not in there yet, I believe).

+## Feedback welcome

+I would be thrilled to hear when anyone actually decides to build the keyboard and I am also happy to help with any problems you may encounter.
+I would also welcome any feedback regarding the layout and so on.
+What do you think?
+What could be changed?
+Feel free to contact me through any channel: icons for email, twitter etc. are in both header and footer of this website.

+Just keep in mind, please, that this is just a hobby and SofleKeyboard is only an opensource project rather than a commercial product.
+Therefore, I am not providing anything like a commercial customer support.

 ## Footnotes

 [^1]: I used [Zilents V2][zilentsv2], silent tactile switches by ZealPC (and made by Gateron) which are very expensive.
 [^2]: Serial is the default behaviour.
 If serial is used, you don't need TRRS cable (4 contacts, used for headphones with microphone) but just TRS (stereo audio jack).